 Preventing Feed Waste

 Real reviews and our own testing highlight a common frustration: chickens are messy eaters.
-Reviews often mention, “They pick all around the pellets.
-It’s always left behind” or “They were picking out certain grains leading to waste and a big patch of barley grass under their feeder.”
+Reviews often mention, “They pick all around the pellets” or “They were picking out certain grains leading to waste.”

 Here is how to stop the waste:

-- Selective Eating: Whole grain feeds can result in selective eating.
-Our flock wasted approximately 15-20% of whole grain feed by picking out corn and leaving wheat and barley.
-Fermenting reduced waste to under 5% because the wet mash binds the ingredients together, making it impossible for them to pick and choose.
+Selective Eating: Whole grain feeds can result in selective eating.
+Our flock wasted approximately 15 to 20% of whole grain feed by picking out corn and leaving wheat and barley.
+Fermenting reduced waste to under 5% because the wet mash binds the ingredients together.

-- Pellet Size: Pellet size matters.
+Pellet Size: Pellet size matters.
 When we switched our bantams to standard-sized pellets, they struggled for a week before adjusting.
-If you have small breeds, look for “crumbles” or “mini-pellets” (like Kruse’s Perfection) to ensure they are getting enough nutrition without the struggle.
+If you have small breeds, look for “crumbles” or “mini-pellets” to ensure they are getting enough nutrition without the struggle.

 Transitioning Your Flock to Organic Feed